 Not sure how to find a mortgage lender?
 Here are 6 tips to finding the best mortgage company.

-That’s because mortgage lenders are looking both for borrowers who are unlikely to walk away from their debt and for properties that will hold up over time and retain or grow their value.
+That’s because mortgage lenders want to work with borrowers who are unlikely to walk away from their debt.
+Mortgage lenders also want properties that will hold up over time and retain or grow their value.

 Major financial institutions will be more reticent to underwrite a small loan.
 So check out our basic mortgage guide and then talk to your local bank or credit union for tiny house options.